 Walking also allows us to change our environment, and this change leads to new sensory input.
 On top of that, the physical activity of walking increases your blood circulation, which brings more oxygen to the brain.
 So then you can think more clearly.
 New input plus clearer thoughts equals new perspectives and new ideas.
 So if you’re grappling with a problem or task (whether it’s health-related or not), try taking a walk.

 Sometimes, inspiration is simply a matter of asking the right questions.
 This usually involves asking ‘different,’ questions from the ones you may already be obsessing about.

 The questions you ask can help you re-frame a problem so you can see it a new way.
 For instance, if you’re wondering how to solve a problem and you can’t come up with an answer, try asking yourself how ‘Sam’ or ‘Linda’ might approach it.

 Another way to go about it is to turn the situation around.
 Instead of thinking about how you want something to be, think about what you don’t want it to be instead.
 There are many re-framing and question refinement techniques.
 Too many to list in a single post.
 But if you’re aware of the power questions have as a source of inspiration, you’ll pay attention when you’re introduced to a new technique.

 Take a Break

 Sometimes, the best thing you can do to spark some creativity or solve a problem is to take a break.
-Taking a break allows you you stop trying to force the idea, which simply creates stress.
-The break allows you to put some time, space, and distance between you and the the thoughts or activities that are getting you nowhere.
+Taking a break allows you stop trying to force the idea, which simply creates stress.
+The break allows you to put some time, space, and distance between you and the thoughts or activities that are getting you nowhere.
 Set the intention that after the break, you’ll simply let new thoughts come to you.

 This is why we’re often encouraged to sleep on big decisions.
 I can’t tell you how many times I’ve “slept on it” to awake with a whole new set of ideas and perspectives.
 If you find yourself in need of inspiration, try taking a break.